-People come to counselling for many reasons: to explore difficulties and problems from the present or past as well as to find meaning and purpose in their life.
+People come to counselling and psychotherapy for many reasons: to explore difficulties and problems from the present or past as well as to find meaning and purpose in their life.
 When life feels like a struggle it can be hard to make sense of what is going on.
 At these times counselling can be a useful way to explore difficulties in a private setting away from the people and issues you are struggling with.

 The counsellor is not there to advise you or tell you what to do but to help you come to some understanding of your situation and make your own choices.